We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 We have years of combined experience preparing medical negligence court cases on behalf of individuals.
 We understand precisely how every stage of the proceedings will go and this can help us work towards your desired outcome.
 Our goal is to take on as much of the preparation as possible so the process is straightforward and stress-free for you.

-Managing compensation for a spinal injury claim
+Managing compensation for a spinal injury claim in South Wales

 We can provide additional assistance once you have been awarded compensation to ensure it provides the support you need going forward.
 If you receive means-tested benefits, winning a large sum of money could affect your eligibility.
-We can help you ringfence your compensation so that it does not interfere with your benefits by setting up a personal injury trust.
+We can help you ringfence your spinal injury compensation so that it does not interfere with your benefits by setting up a personal injury trust.

 Common questions about spinal injury claims